 The various choices for each clocking option is given in the following sections.
-When the CPU wakes up from Power-down or Power-save, the selected clock source is used to time the startup, ensuring stable Oscillator operation before instruction execution starts.
+When the CPU wakes up from Power-down or Power-save, the selected clock source is used to time the start-up, ensuring stable Oscillator operation before instruction execution starts.
 When the CPU starts from reset, there is as an additional delay allowing the power to reach a stable level before commencing normal operation.
 The Watchdog Oscillator is used for timing this real-time part of the start-up time.
 The number of WDT Oscillator cycles used for each time-out is shown in Table 7.
-The frequency of the Watchdog Oscillator is voltage dependent as shown in the "Typical Characteristics - TA = -40° C to 85° C" on page 342.
+The frequency of the Watchdog Oscillator is voltage dependent as shown in the "Typical Characteristics" on page 333.